clienttask/joomlayoutubeplayer/README.md

 ## 📜 License
 This project does not yet specify a license.
 If you plan to use or contribute, please check with the repository owner.

----

-👉 Would you like me to also **write a sample `mod_youtubeplayer.xml` manifest file** (which Joomla requires for module installation), so you can drop it in and have a working install package right away?